Minh0511/Minh0511/README.md

 - Studying about cloud computing

 #### :muscle: Things I am challenging myself with:
-- Trying to loose some weight and get a GF
+- Trying to loose some weight and get ripped
 - Studying without being distracted
 - Push my GPA to be higher than 3.2
 - Getting better and clearer knowledge of Web developing and Cloud engineering